milesroxas/Flint/docs/guides/architecture.md

 ### Runtime and bootstrapping

 - Entry HTML: `index.html` mounts a root container and loads `src/index.tsx`.
-- Root render: `src/index.tsx` renders the extension UI via React 18 `createRoot`, wrapping the app in `ExtensionWrapper` and mounting `Header` and the unified `PageLintSection` panel.
+- Root render: `src/index.tsx` renders the extension UI via React 18 `createRoot`, wrapping the app in `ExtensionWrapper` and mounting `Header` and the unified `LinterPanel`.
 - Webflow wrapper: `src/features/window/components/ExtensionWrapper.tsx` performs a safe Designer‑API resize on mount using `webflow.setExtensionSize`, with dev‑only logs and a graceful no‑API fallback.
 - Dev integration: `vite.config.ts` registers a custom plugin that injects Webflow’s designer extension scripts in development and serves extension metadata at `/__webflow`.
 Aliases `@ → ./src` are configured for imports.